Home

 a legacy of faith

+The Erawan Shrine stands majestically in glittering gold at the busy junction of Ploenchit and Rajadamri Roads in the heart of downtown Bangkok.
 Every day, thousands of devotees both Thai and foreigners pray at the shrine to seek blessings, fulfillment of dreams, success in personal lives and careers.

-What was the origin of the legend of the Erawan Shrine?
+What was the origin of the legend?

+Many Thais believe that there's a deity or god residing in every plot of land.
 Before construction of any structure on the land, a ceremony must be held on an auspicious date to lay the foundation so as to appease the deity.

 When the project is completed a permanent shrine consisting of a spirit house, housing the chosen deity, is erected at an auspicious location on the plot of land.
 This accounts for the spirit houses in the gardens of many Thai houses.